ApurwaLad/ApurwaLad/README.md

-- 👋 Hi, I’m @ApurwaLad
+- 👋 Hi, I’m @ApurwaLad.
-- 👀 I’m interested in data science and machine learning specifically applied but not restricted to biotechnolgy
+- 👀 I’m interested in data science and machine learning specifically applied but not restricted to biotechnology.
-- 🌱 I’m currently learning python and data science
+- 🌱 I’m currently learning python and data science.

 <!---